I thank the Minister of State, Deputy Feighan, for coming into the House.

 I thank the Acting Chairman.
 I appreciate his stepping in.

-I thank the Minister and all Senators.
+I thank the Minister of State and all Senators.
 I was not entirely sure how today’s debate, for want of a better word, would go because there are people who have different views from some Senators who are not present in the House.
 It shows that across this Chamber there is predominant support for the rights of women.
 As was mentioned by my colleague, Senator Garvey, 40% of the Members of the House are women.
 If one looks across every other area of politics in Ireland, one does not find that.
 That is why I feel passionate about this matter.

 The Leas-Chathaoirleach put it well when he said that it is almost like atonement.
 There was a sense of frustration over many years among women that they were seen as second-class citizens.
 It reached a tipping point when it came to the eighth amendment.
 I still feel that sense of anxiety and almost shame, dare I say it, about the fact we are not putting into practice what Senator Higgins referred to as the ancillary recommendations.
 She said it in such a way as to suggest they are ancillary but they are crucial and they took up so much time when people were doing their deliberations on the eighth amendment.
 It is crucial and despite some of the findings alluded to in the working group on how great we are doing on contraception, globally we are doing quite poorly on contraception so it is not a high bar.

 If we talk about being progressive, why can we not be progressive and number one?
-Is it been outlined time again that women do not have access.
+It has been outlined time and again that women do not have access.
 All the facts and figures are on our side to show that people do not have the access they need.
 For every person in a situation of a crisis pregnancy or, as Senator Hoey stated, relating to their own healthcare, we need as a society to act now and we have to take into consideration the historical context in this country and not deal with this as if it is a minor thing on the side.
 This is critical to who we are if we are saying that we are moving forward and coming out of the dark ages.
 It is women who have been pulling this country out of the dark ages and this is another step.

 I do not like to point out that I congratulate the men here because I also congratulate the women here and any non-binary person who happens to be discussing this issue.
 It is an issue for all of us and no one should be held higher than another person.